Harrisonbro/contract/contract.md

 ### Fee for Services
 The services will be carried out for the total estimated price of [insert price].

 The final price is to be paid upon completion of the services provided.
-Work done by Mr. Brown will not be released to [company name] until final payment has cleared.
+Work I do will not be released to you until final payment has cleared.

 #### Deposit
 A deposit of [inset price] is required before the commencement of any services.
 Services shall not begin until deposit has been received.
-If the initial deposit is not paid promptly Mr. Brown reserves the right to re-define the completion date(s) to fairly reflect the delay caused by late payment of the deposit.
+If the initial deposit is not paid promptly I reserve the right to re-define the completion date(s) to fairly reflect the delay caused by late payment of the deposit.

 #### Late payments
-Delinquent bills will be assessed a 5% charge if payment has not cleared within 10 days of the due date as shown on the invoice.
-If an amount continues to remain unpaid after this an addition 5% of the original invoice will be charged for every 10 days of delinquency.
-In the case that collection by a 3rd party becomes necessary [company name] agrees to pay all fees incurred by that process.
+You agree to pay all invoices within 7 days of receipt, unless the invoice specifies otherwise.
+Delinquent bills will be assessed a 5% charge if payment has not cleared within 7 days of the due date as shown on the invoice.
+If any amount continues to remain unpaid after this an addition 5% of the original invoice will be charged for every 7 days of delinquency.
+In the case that collection by a 3rd party becomes necessary you agree to pay all fees incurred by that process.

-If payment is not paid within 31 days of completion, Mr Brown reserves the right to commence legal proceedings to retrieve the outstanding balance.
+If payment is not paid within 31 days of completion, I reserves the right to commence legal proceedings to retrieve the outstanding balance.

 #### Hourly rate
 Where this contract refers to an hourly rate, that rate shall be £100 per hour.

 ### Expectations of Parties
-[Company]: [Insert company name/representative name] confirm[s] that [they/he/she] [have/has] the authority to enter into this contract on behalf of yourself, your company or your organisation.
-Everything needed to complete the project as and when, and in the format needed will be provided in adequate time.
-[Representative’s Name] will review the work and provide feedback and approval in a timely manner.
-Deadlines apply to both parties, so [company name] will be bound by the dates agreed by both parties.
-[Company] also agree to stick to the payment schedule set out at the end of this contract.
+_You:_ You confirm that you have the authority to enter into this contract on behalf of yourself, your company or your organisation.
+You agree to provide in adequate time everything I need to complete the project as, when, and in the format required.
+You will review my work and provide feedback and approval in a timely manner.
+Deadlines apply to both parties, so you will be bound by the dates agreed by both parties.
+You also agree to stick to the payment schedule set out at the end of this contract.

-Mr. Brown: Mr. Brown has the experience and ability to do everything agreed with [company] and will do it all in a professional and timely manner.
-Mr Brown will endeavour to meet every deadline that has been set and maintain the confidentiality of everything given to him for this project.
+_Me:_ I have the experience and ability to do everything I've agreed with you and will do it all in a professional and timely manner.
+I will endeavour to meet every deadline that has been set and maintain the confidentiality of everything you've given to me for this project.

 ## Outline of work
 [what work is included in this contract, and what dates?]